MLpranav/automation/README.md

-# automation
+# Automation 🤖
-A collection of scripts I've written to automate everyday tasks.
+A collection of scripts to automate everyday tasks.